open-telemetry/opentelemetry-specification/specification/api-correlationcontext.md

 ### Limits

 Combined size of all name/value pairs should not exceed 8192 bytes before encoding.
+After the size is reached, correlations are dropped.
 The size restriction applies to the deserialized name/value pairs so that the set of decoded `CorrelationContext`s is independent of the encoding format.

 ### CorrelationContext Propagation